khanhafsa/Loan-Predictions/README.md

 # Loan-Predictions

-The notebook consists of a loan prediction model using various Machine Learning Algorithms.
+This notebook consists of a loan prediction model using various Machine Learning Algorithms.